pchinjr/doc-tales/docs/technical/development-progress.md

 ## Current Challenges

-### DynamoDB Key Structure
+### DynamoDB Access Patterns

-- 🔄 The DynamoDB table uses a composite key (hash + range) structure
-- 🔄 Some Lambda functions are not correctly handling this structure
-- 🔄 Fixed individual communication retrieval, but list operations still have issues
+- ✅ Identified inefficient scan operations in the original code
+- ✅ Added IdOnlyIndex GSI to enable efficient queries by ID
+- ✅ Refactored API Lambda to use GSI for individual communication retrieval
+- ✅ Updated list communications endpoint to use GSI instead of scan
+- ❌ Need to deploy updated code to AWS

 ### Dimension Extraction

 - ❌ Dimension extraction is not working correctly
 - ❌ Receiving ValidationException: "The provided key element does not match the schema"
-- 🔄 Updated function to handle composite keys, but still encountering issues
+- ✅ Updated function to handle composite keys and use GSI
+- ❌ Need to deploy updated code to AWS

 ### API Endpoints

 - ✅ Individual communication retrieval endpoint working (`/communications/{id}`)
 - ❌ List communications endpoints returning errors (`/communications`, `/communications?project=x`)
+- ✅ Updated code to fix list endpoints
+- ❌ Need to deploy updated code to AWS

+### Deployment Issues

+- ❌ AWS credentials configuration needed for deployment
+- ❌ Need to deploy updated SAM template with IdOnlyIndex GSI
+- ❌ Need to deploy updated Lambda functions

 ### Architecture Concerns